simonqq21/simonqq21.github.io/content/personal-projects/dlsu-blast.md

 +++
 date = '2022-04-01T11:52:03+08:00'
 draft = false
-title = 'DLSU Intelligent Biological Agricultural (BLAST)'
+title = 'DLSU Intelligent Biological and Agricultural Systems (BLAST)'
 +++

-DLSU Blast is
+DLSU BLAST is a system that collects